 Malware Scanner

-As with many plugins, iThemes also offers a free and a pro version.
+Like many plugins, Solid Security offers free and pro versions.
 You can decide in the course of the article whether you consider the Pro version to be useful.
 If a feature from the premium version makes sense for you, I will mention it.

 First, let’s take a look at the malware scan.

-We use the iThemes malware scanner to check if any of the applications you have installed are classified as malicious by iThemes Security.
+We use the Solid Security malware scanner to check if any applications you have installed are classified as malicious by Solid Security.

 To do this, we scroll down and find the scanner on the right.
-The free version of iThemes also has a malware scanner, although it is manual.
+The free version of Solid Security also has a malware scanner, although it is manual.
 The Pro version has an automatic malware scanner.

-Click “Run Scan” to run a scan of your website.
-Then go to the “logs page” to check for the results.
+Click “Run Scan” to scan your website.
+Then, go to the “logs page” to check for the results.

-Now we come to the individual modules of iThemes Security.
+Now, we come to the individual modules of Solid Security.
 There are two display views, the “block view” and the “list view.”
 It is easier to go through the different modules step by step in the list view; we change the display view in the upper left corner from “block-“to “list view.”

 Security Check